-I’ve mentioned a few times now that I’ll be combining my older three children into Grade 7 – Exploring Your World, and several people have asked me what I’m adding to it to make it high school level for my oldest.
+I’ve mentioned a few times now that I’ll be combining my older three children into Level 7 – Exploring Your World, and several people have asked me what I’m adding to it to make it high school level for my oldest.
 So I thought I’d go ahead and write a blog post to explain how we will be supplementing this program.

 One caveat – I tend to over plan.
 I always have more on the schedule than we’ll ever get to, and that’s OK.
 As we actually live out the school year and see how things flow, we’ll drop the excess.
 So, with that being said, here’s what I’ve got planned for my rising 10th grader this year.